dmarrazzo/rh-bpm-notes/rules_task.md

 ==================

 ## Input and Output parameters
-Input are placed in working memory
+Input are placed in working memory and then remove Output are disregarded
-Output are deleted by the working memory
 [code][1]

 ## Runtime Strategies